bbatsov/projectile/README.md

 See the [online documentation](https://docs.projectile.mx/projectile/usage.html) for more details.

-To get the most of Projectile you also need to enable (and potentially install) some minibuffer completion framework (e.g. `ido`, `ivy` or `vertico`).
+Projectile reads through Emacs's built-in `completing-read`, so it works with whatever minibuffer completion UI you use.
+It's fine with the stock completion, but to get the most out of it you're encouraged to enable (and, if needed, install) a modern completion setup such as `vertico` (paired with `consult`, `marginalia`, and `orderless`) or the built-in `fido-vertical-mode`.
 See [this section](https://docs.projectile.mx/projectile/configuration.html#completion-options) of the documentation for more details.

-> [!CAUTION]
+> [!NOTE]
 >
-> Historically `projectile-completion-system` defaulted to `ido`, but this was
-> changed in version 2.3.
-You may need to enable `ido-mode` in your Emacs
-> configuration if updating from an older version of Projectile.
+> As of Projectile 3.0 the dedicated `ido`/`ivy`/`helm` completion systems (and
+> the old `projectile-completion-system` values) were removed in favor of
+> `completing-read`.
+Existing setups keep working via your completion UI;
+> `helm-projectile` and `counsel-projectile` are unaffected.

 ## Design Goals